sap-tutorials/How-Tos/tutorials/2017/06/hxe-gcp-eclipse-tenant-connect/hxe-gcp-eclipse-tenant-connect.md

 [ACCORDION-BEGIN [Step 2: ](Add a new key-value pair)]

 Right-click on `public hostname resolution` and on **Add parameter**.
-Use `map_localhost` as the key and your external IP as shown in the Compute Engine as the value.
+Use `map_hxehost` as the key and your external IP as shown in the Compute Engine as the value.

 ![Add key-value pair](3.png)